virtualize/SonataDoctrineORMAdminBundle/docs/reference/filter_field_definition.rst

         }
     }

-The ``inverse`` option can be used to filter values that are not empty.
+The ``inverse`` option can be used to filter values that are not null.

 Advanced usage
 --------------